vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 ### Result ##

 The VCH that you deployed can access vSphere Integrated Containers Registry, and has a volume store named `default`.
-It is ready for container developers to use with `dch-photon` containers.
+It is ready for container developers test and to use with `dch-photon` containers.

 **Troubleshooting**